awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 In this case, only basic authorization with username and password is supported\.
 The remote domain must have a certificate signed by a public CA\.
 Self\-signed or private CA\-signed certificates are not supported\.

-## Remote Reindex for Large Datasets<a name="remote-reindex-largedatasets"></a>
+## Reindex large datasets<a name="remote-reindex-largedatasets"></a>

-Remote reindex sends a scroll request to the remote domain with the following default values: search context of 5 minutes, socket timeout of 30 seconds, and batch size of 1,000\.
+Remote reindex sends a scroll request to the remote domain with the following default values:
++ Search context of 5 minutes
++ Socket timeout of 30 seconds
++ Batch size of 1,000

 We recommend tuning these parameters to accommodate your data\.
 For large documents, consider a smaller batch size and/or longer timeout\.
 For more information, see [Scroll search](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/ux/#scroll-search)\.

 ```
 POST <local-domain-endpoint>/_reindex?pretty=true&scroll=10h&wait_for_completion=false